nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 # Quick start
-- Ensure you have Java 11 or above installed in your Computer.
+- Ensure you have **Java 11** or above installed in your Computer.
-- Download the latest ultimatedivoctracker.jar from [our GitHub repository](https://github.com/AY2122S2-CS2103T-T12-1/tp/releases).
+- Download the latest _ultimatedivoctracker.jar_ from [our GitHub repository](https://github.com/AY2122S2-CS2103T-T12-1/tp/releases).
-- Copy the file to the folder you want to use as the home folder for your Ultimate DivocTracker.
+- Copy the file to the folder you want to use as the home folder for your Ultimate DivocTracker application.
 - Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.
 - Refer to the Features below for details of each command.